AIM: Determination of Erythrocyte sedimentation rate (ESR)

 - Less sensitive to high ESR values: The shorter tube means this method is not as effective at measuring very high ESR levels (>100 mm/hour), making it less sensitive for detecting significant inflammatory processes.

-- Standardization: The Westergren method is more commonly used and is better standardized, which is why many clinicians prefer it.
+- Standardisation: The Westergren method is more commonly used and is better standardised, which is why many clinicians prefer it.

 Clinical Significance